TISS Logo

 About Couple and Family Therapy:

 Couples and Family Therapies mark a departure from the traditional individualistic therapeutic understanding of mental health and adopt a systemic framework of viewing relationships.
 Couples and Family therapies emerged simultaneously in the 1950s in a variety of different countries and within a variety of different movements, disciplines, therapeutic, and research traditions.
 The basic premise of these therapies is that human problems are essentially interpersonal, not intrapersonal, and therefore, their resolution requires an approach to intervention that directly addresses relationships among people.
-The proposed Course equips its participants with a theoretical understanding of the nature of difficulties faced by couples and families, ways of assessing and conceptualizing the same, and methods of applying this knowledge to intervene.
+The proposed programme equips its participants with a theoretical understanding of the nature of difficulties faced by couples and families, ways of assessing and conceptualizing the same, and methods of applying this knowledge to intervene.
 Thus, it offers a judicious mix of perspectives, knowledge, and skills in couple and family therapy.

-Course Objectives:
+Programme Objectives:

 • To gain a contextual understanding of the changing nature of family and couple structures in today's globalizing world and of the nature of relational concerns and difficulties faced by Indian families and couples